-The school has a separate policy for the management of food allergies and intolerances in school which should be read in conjunction with this policy.
+The school has a separate Food Allergy Policy which should be read in conjunction with this policy.

-This policy should be read in conjunction with other policies that promote healthy living such as our physical activity policy, sex and relationship education (SRE) policy, personal, social and health education policy, medical needs and first aid policy and our drugs education policy.
+This policy should be read in conjunction with other policies that promote healthy living such as our Physical Activity Policy, Sex and Relationship Education (SRE) Policy, Personal, Social and Health Education Policy, Medical Needs and First Aid Policy and our Drugs Education Policy.
 It should also be read in conjunction with our Extended School Policy which includes information about our Breakfast Club and After School Club.